tianocore/edk2-pytool-extensions/docs/features/feature_sde.md

 Stuart CI Build works on a similar mechanism to `stuart_build` and expects to be have things setup and updated.
 Git Modules are monitored and handled via the repo_resolver framework, which has more logic to it, and doesn't handle submodules.
-`stuart_ci_setup` handles python definied git modules to clone into the code tree.
+`stuart_ci_setup` handles python defined git modules to clone into the code tree.

 ### Building

 Building can be done with `stuart_build` or `stuart_ci_build`.
 Note that the current state of the SDE is always printed in the DEBUG level of the build log.